cyclinbox/chatUni/README.md

     Use """ to begin a multi-line message.
 ```

-To start a new chat session, you can input "/reset" or "/clear" command, and you will get a message "All reset!
+To clear chat history and start a new session, you can input `"/reset"`(clear history only) or `"/clear"`(clear history and clean screen) command, and you will get a message "All reset!
 Start new topic now~"

 ```
 [User]: /reset